iic-jku/SG13G2_ASIC-Design-Template/README.md

 If you want to use other OpenROAD-compatible PDKs, just add the corresponding files to the `orfs/flow/platforms` folder.
 These files can be found at https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts.

-This template repository should update itself automatically using GitHub actions and `update_orfs.sh`.
+This template repository should update itself automatically using GitHub actions and `update_orfs.sh` when a new IIC-OSIC-TOOLS version is released.

 ## How to use this template for your design